IP Converter

 4. Use Copy or Copy All Results to use the output in your database, script, or firewall rules.

-IPv4 to Decimal Formula
+IP to Decimal Formula (IPv4 Explained)

 To convert an IP address to an integer, each octet is multiplied by powers of 256 and summed: